turingschool/backend_mod_1_prework/section1/reflection.md

 ```
 1. Name and describe two common string methods:

-variable[0..3] :lists the characters in those positions.
+string_name[0..3] :lists the characters in those positions.
-variable.split :gives an array and separates by a space (unless changed).
+array_name = string_name.split :gives an array and split at space (unless otherwise specified).